marcelrienks/MiataCustomGauge/README.md

 > Device > Display > Screens > Components

 This is designed around an MVP pattern.
-The model and view will be related to components, the presenter will be related to the screen, which is responsible for arranging each component on the screen, and supplying it with the data models it requires.
+A sensor will represent the model, and be responsible for handling data reading.
+A component will represent the view, and be responsible for building the view for the sensor data.
+And the screen will represent the presenter, and will be responsible for building and displaying one or more components per screen.
->Component `Model` <> Screen `Presenter` <> Component `View`
+> Sensor(model) <> Component(view) <> Screen(presenter)

 Based on an input (either from sensor signal or from a button press) the device/display will load different screens.
 For example an emergency screen can be shown when a sensor signal moves beyond a threshold, replacing the screen that was configured to display using a button input which normally cycles through multiple screen configurations.